DEXEOS/dexeos-api-public/README.md

 We recommend using mqtt is you wish to listen for changes instead of sending requests every few seconds to the http api endpoint.

+To prevent abuse of the API please note too many requests per second to the API will result in IP address getting blocked temporarily.

 Content-Type: ``application/json``

 # Keywords